Skip to content

 And to make things even more complicated, many business applications are in a continual state of evolution.
 Building manual integrations to deliver a consistent end-user experience becomes a never-ending game of cat and mouse, as an update in one application prompts a domino effect of update requirements across other apps to maintain the omnichannel experience.

-An eiPaaS solution can help eliminate many of the application-level barriers to an omnichannel strategy.
+An iPaaS solution can help eliminate many of the application-level barriers to an omnichannel strategy.
 Teams can define integrations between applications once, then keep them in sync even as the apps themselves evolve.
-And the composable nature of eiPaaS integrations makes reusing components across applications a simple process, ensuring users have the same functionality and data access across all apps.
+And the composable nature of iPaaS integrations makes reusing components across applications a simple process, ensuring users have the same functionality and data access across all apps.

 3. Maximizing Business Agility